setage/react-kinetic-scrolling/README.md

 # React Kinetic Scrolling

-Set of React components that uses kinetic scrolling realization by https://github.com/ariya/kinetic/

-Now there is only one component, which have options for different behavior:
+React component which handle scrolling be mouse drag, with kinetic effect (like in mobile interfaces).

+It supports:
 - vertical and horizontal scrolling
 - snap to grid feature
+- mouse wheel scrolling

+Used https://github.com/ariya/kinetic/ for kinetic effect calculations.